 Students must complete 30 credit hours in Italian courses above M100-M150, including at least:

 Students must complete the degree requirements of the College of Arts and Sciences.
-Check the College Bulletin requirements here for the year you began your studies at IU.
+Check the College Bulletin requirements here (or see below) for the year you began your studies at IU.